Damar-Code/Web-GIS_for_Forestry_Application/README.md

         - Inform the total of monthly harvesting achievement by the bar chart and all at once the monthly cumulative total tonnage by the line chart
         - The value shown is from Landuse layer extraction using $.getJSON query of ImageWMS from Geoserver.
       * Landuse Pie Chart
-        - Inform the total of monthly harvesting achievement by the bar chart and all at once the monthly cumulative total tonnage by the line chart
+        - Inform theeach total of Landuse categories i.e Plantation, Conservation, and Road.
         - The value shown is from Landuse layer extraction using $.getJSON query of ImageWMS from Geoserver.
       * Incident Line Chart
-        - Inform the total of monthly harvesting achievement by the bar chart and all at once the monthly cumulative total tonnage by the line chart
+        - Inform the total of monthly Incident cases i.e Fire, Flood, and Fatalities.
-        - The value shown is from Landuse layer extraction using $.getJSON query of ImageWMS from Geoserver.
+        - The value shown is from Incident layer extraction using $.getJSON query of ImageWMS from Geoserver.
       * Bar Chart Rangking of Sector-wise Harvesting Achievement
-        - Inform the total of monthly harvesting achievement by the bar chart and all at once the monthly cumulative total tonnage by the line chart
+        - Inform the total yield of sector's harvesting and its ranking compared to the rest of sector.
         - The value shown is from Landuse layer extraction using $.getJSON query of ImageWMS from Geoserver.

    2. Planting Simulation App (Under Development, Not yet published)